Landmarks

 Made entirely from Minnesota materials in recognition of the value and beauty of the state's natural resources and people, the mace symbolizes both the university's power to overcome ignorance and prejuidice by seeking truth, and the power of the university's president to protect the university and its community from forces opposed to its goals.
 The mace is carried in each graduation ceremony, and was commissioned and donated to Mankato State by Fred and Karin Block.
 The mace was created by Phil Swan, a Mankato State University alumnus from Prior Lake, Minn.

 The Rock Garden surrounds Ford Hall.
-All 82 rock specimens have been taken from each of the counties of Minnesota.
+All 87 rock specimens representing the counties in Minnesota have been taken from each of the counties of Minnesota.
 This garden isn't just a sight to look at, but individuals can take a break or study at benches or grass patches scattered throughout the garden.

-The statue of Abraham Lincoln, which stands in Centennial Student Union has a longtime association with the university.
+The statue of Abraham Lincoln, which has a new exhibit space for in Memorial Library, has a longtime association with the university.
 The landmark has been on campus since 1926, according to Minnesota State Mankato archives.
 Campus Planner Ira Johnson, tired of the Abe's head disappearing from time to time, in the 1970s glued it on permanently to stop the pranks.

 The statue of The Old Man, which has graced the halls of Wiecking Center since 1983, was the creation of Instructor Kristy Mondell's Upward Bound sculpture class.
 It remains the only class project which morphed into a "go see" piece of University history located on the north end of the campus.